Welcome

 the javajunkee with a goatee

 I guess I’m going to have to just get back in the habit of posting random pictures and videos I find on the Internet here, because at least then I’d be doing something with this blog.
 I’m starting to realize that I like tinkering with things and figuring out how they work more than I like to use them, in many cases.
-Setting up Wordpress on my site, finding a theme, adding plugins, modifying the look/feel… that was all so much more entertaining than writing a blog post from time to time.
+Setting up WordPress on my site, finding a theme, adding plugins, modifying the look/feel… that was all so much more entertaining than writing a blog post from time to time.Then again, maybe I just don’t feel like talking about my life, for fear of sounding self-absorbed.
+Because I’m totally worried about that.
+By the way, here’s a picture of how I look with a goatee (in case there were any doubts about my self-absorption):

 Anyway, in terms of what’s been going on with me lately, I’ve been staying pretty consistently busy at work.
 That, and every weekend I have either service obligations of some sort, or various types of gatherings/activities with friends.
 It’s all pretty enjoyable, but leaves little time for blogging.
 One event I went to recently was a “Blogger Prom.”
 It was a pretty cool event, packed with some of the most well-known bloggers (and twitterers) in LA.
 I felt shamefully outclassed, not only because my version of dressing like the it was the 1980s was to wear a suit that fit like I hadn’t worn it since the ’80s, but also because I’ve gotten to be about as prolific with my twitter account as I am with my blog.
-Nevertheless, I had a great time with T, and I even got to hang out and chat with Moye and meet her friend Lisa.
+Nevertheless, I had a great time with T doing a review on how to hack clash of clans, and I even got to hang out and chat with Moye and meet her friend Lisa.
 They handed out raffle tickets at the event for drawings that were held periodically throughout the event for various types of door prizes.
 (Pauly Shore even called out some of the winning numbers.)
 Those who didn’t win any prizes were free to turn in their tickets at the end of the night for a pretty awesome goody bag.
 Somehow I managed to misplace my ticket at some point in the evening – I think I tossed it out with a napkin.
 I turned out every pocket of my three-piece suit at least a handful of times trying to find that damned ticket before finally giving in to the fact that it was gone.
 I cursed the fact that I seem to be prone to losing things (lost my cell phone and digital camera last year, and had my GPS unit stolen, among other things), and went home goody-bag free.
 T assured me she’d split some of the goodies with me to make up for my loser-ishness.

 Photo concept stolen from Moye.
 Along with arrow.